UPCOPY

 One cabaility is to provide a list of top level folders/paths (--dirs=filename) from which to copy source files.
 This allows the user to specify specific folders (ie: \documents and setting, \other_folders) and not traverse the entire file system.

-Another capability/other option added Nov.
-2007, is to provide a list (--bypass=filename) of top level folders which are to be BYPASSED.
+Another capability is for the user to provide a list (--bypass=filename) of top level FOLDERS which are to be BYPASSED.
 So you would start at the top of the root, but bypass \docs and settings and bypass \windows, and others.
+Only folder names are allowed to be bypassed.
+If you include a file, the program errors off.

 The logging options have been changed significantly (--logfile, --error, .ini).
-The -2, -3 logging options are no longer available after Feb 2008.
-All logging options have been replaced.
+All original logging options have been replaced with more robust options.
 However, the -1 (one) logging option still creates a basic log file, but without lists of filenames checked, copied or passed.

-On Sept.
-8, 2010 another capability was added.
-Occassionally the investigator has a tree structure of many files and many sub-directories.
+Another capability is that cccassionally the investigator has a tree structure of many files and many sub-directories.
 The need here is to take all the files (or just specific named files, ie: -f *.doc) from the entire tree structure, and copy them to a single level directory.
-You could do it one at a time, but the added --split option will perform this task.
+You could do it one at a time, but the added --flatten option will perform this task.
 It causes upcopy to copy all the specified files in the source path, to a SINGLE top level directory, and does NOT create sub-directories as is experienced in the normal usage.
-The --split command can also specify how many files are to be in a top level directory.
-So if you have a tremendous amount of files, you can, if necessary only copy X number per destination folder
+The --flatten option can also specify how many files are to be in a top level directory.
+So if you have a tremendous amount of files, you can, if necessary only copy X number per destination folder.

 top